 Disadvantaged groups Actual Positive Santander Bank Polska S.A., by providing access to financial services to people with individual needs, has a positive impact on building trust in financial institutions and financial inclusion of people (Barrier-Free Service program, tailoring services to the needs of customers with disabilities).
 The impact affects several stakeholder groups - primarily customers, but also social partners, the media and the public.
 4.1 Disadvantaged groups Potential Negative A potential lack of action in this area could deprive people with individual needs of access to banking and undermine social capital and trust in financial institutions.
 The impact affects several stakeholder groups - primarily customers, but also social partners, the media and the public.
 4.1 Diversity Potential Negative The impact was assessed as moderate.
 A potential lack of action could negatively impact diversity and equal opportunities in the workplace, including equal pay for men and women.
 In extreme cases, negative impact in this area could lead to non-compliance with equal treatment laws.
 3.8 Human rights Potential Negative When assessing human rights impact, the importance of the human rights topic should be considered first and foremost, rather than the possibly low probability of the occurrence of real effects.
-3.2 Corporate Jovernance Actual Positive Santander Bank Polska S.A. is the third largest bank in Poland so the magnitude and extent of the impact was assessed as high.
+3.2 Corporate governance Actual Positive Santander Bank Polska S.A. is the third largest bank in Poland so the magnitude and extent of the impact was assessed as high.
 Corporate governance of Santander Bank Polska S.A. defines the principles of the bank's authorities, internal systems and processes.
 Strict adherence to these principles allows building good relations with shareholders, customers and other stakeholders, and increases the effectiveness of internal supervision, key internal systems and functions, and statutory authorities.
 3.2 Corporate governance Potential Negative Santander Bank Polska S.A. is the third largest bank in Poland.
-The potential weaknesses in the functioning of corporate governance could have a significantly negative impact on the environment and would lead to non- compliance with applicable voluntary guidelines such as Good Practices for Companies Listed on the WSE or Corporate Governance Principles for Supervised Institutions.
-3.2 Financial crime The magnitude of the impact was assessed as high, as the negative effects would lead to non-compliance with regulations.
+The potential weaknesses in the functioning of corporate governance could have a significantly negative impact on the environment and would lead to noncompliance with applicable voluntary guidelines such as Good Practices for Companies Listed on the WSE or Corporate Governance Principles for Supervised Institutions.
+3.2 Financial crime Potential Negative The magnitude of the impact was assessed as high, as the negative effects would lead to non-compliance with regulations.
 The impact of negligence in the area of financial crime prevention could also be irreversible.
 3.2

-Highly material ESG aspects in 2022 Whe Where we write about this in our report: Security of services, transactions and customer data ✓ Secur rity of services, transactions and customer data (p.
-35) Values and ethics Value es and ethics (p.
-32) Operational and business resilience V Opera ational and business resilience (p.
-45) Integrating ESG into the organisation's risk management system 🗸 Integi rating ESG into the organisation's risk management system (p.
-36) Positive customer experience (NPS) Positi ive customer experience (NPS) (p.
+Highly material ESG aspects in 2022

+Security of services, transactions and customer data

+Values and ethics

+Operational and business resilience

+Integrating ESG into the organisation's risk management system

+Positive customer experience (NPS)

+Green Finance

+Aligning the portfolio to Net Zero 2050

+Meeting the regulatory ESG requirements

+Inclusive and sustainable banking

+Where we write about this in our report:

+Security of services, transactions and customer data (p.
+35)

+Values and ethics (p.
+32)

+Operational and business resilience (p.
+45)

+Integrating ESG into the organisation's risk management system (p.
+36)

+Positive customer experience (NPS) (p.
 57), Customer-centricity (p.
-67) Green Finance √ Greer n Finance (p.
-49) Aligning the portfolio to Net Zero 2050 🗸 Aligni ing the portfolio to Net Zero 2050 (p.
-49) Meeting the regulatory ESG requirements ✓ Meet ing the regulatory ESG requirements (p.
-44) Inclusive and sustainable banking V Inclus sive and sustainable banking (p.
+67)

+Green Finance (p.
+49)

+Aligning the portfolio to Net Zero 2050 (p.
+49)

+Meeting the regulatory ESG requirements (p.
+44)

+Inclusive and sustainable banking (p.
 59)